sandyol55/Ropey-Cam/README.md

 sudo apt install python3-opencv -y

-The current versions, (Ropey-Cam and RopeyCamBuffer) are 'hard' configured to use camera Mode 1, which gives a full-frame 2x2 binned 10 bit on both V" and V3 camera modules.
+The current versions, (Ropey-Cam and RopeyCamBuffer) are 'hard' configured to use camera Mode 1, which gives a full-frame 2x2 binned 10 bit on both V2 and V3 camera modules.
 If you plan to use a different camera, find the cam_mode_select variable (line 50 in Ropey-Cam.py) (line 80 in RopeyCamBuffer.py)) and change it to an appropriate mode for your camera.
 Normally best to pick a mode with a high frame rate, but